devShuvo25/devShuvo25/README.md

 ## About Me

 Hi!
-I’m **Shuvo Mallik**, a passionate MERN Stack Developer from Bangladesh.
-I enjoy building modern, responsive, and user-friendly web applications.
+I’m Shuvo Mallik, a passionate MERN Stack Developer from Bangladesh.
+I specialize in React, Node.js, Express, and MongoDB, and I love building responsive, user-friendly web applications.
+I enjoy turning ideas into real projects, exploring new technologies like Next.js, and contributing to open-source projects.
+Always eager to learn, improve, and create solutions that make an impact.

 Some of my current activities:
 - 🌱 I am exploring **Next.js** and building server-side rendered projects.